0xpanoramix/flashbots-relay-rs/README.md

 It uses [ethers-rs](https://github.com/gakonst/ethers-rs) to perform ECDSA signatures and the main inspiration when it comes to code architecture comes from the [opensea-rs](https://github.com/gakonst/opensea-rs) project.

 So, thanks [Georgios K.](https://github.com/gakonst) for the indirect help !

+Huge thanks to [Chris H.](https://github.com/metachris/) for his work on [the golang version of the client](https://github.com/metachris/flashbotsrpc).
+I developed this project based on his version.

 ## Getting started !